 The Marriage between Edward VIII and Wallis Simpson

-Another stunning example of Wallis’ eye for jewelry is this emerald and tourmaline brooch.
+Another stunning example of Wallis’ eye for jewelry is her emerald and tourmaline brooch.
 An Uzbek artisan originally created the piece, and it showcases the region’s natural treasures.
 To make the piece truly her own, the Duchess commissioned Cartier to alter the brooch, making it even more elaborate.
 It features intricate goldwork and is adorned with an array of natural pearls.
 The brooch truly encapsulates Wallis’ impeccable and distinctive taste in jewelry.